ghollisjr/cl-sdl2/README.txt

 cl-sdl2 is a combination of an SDL2 CFFI and a few extra systems defined on top of SDL2 to exploit Lisp's capabilities.
+There is already a suite of SDL2 libraries available via quicklisp, but the design of this system is different in that it

+1. Exposes a more or less 1-to-1 CFFI to the SDL2 API.
+2. Builds Lispy utilities in layers on the basic CFFI.

+The goal of this design is to maintain direct compatibility with the SDL2 API so that e.g. features that aren't yet supported in a Lispy way can still be accessed and can be easily found by examining widely available SDL2 documentation.

-At the moment, these are the extra systems:
+At the moment, these are the extra systems added to the CFFI:

 ----------------------------------------------------------------------
 sdl-controller